 A complete sentence after the colon is not necessary—a word or phrase is fine.

-There is one mantra that can sum up our position towards climate change: urgent action.
+There is one mantra that can sum up our position on climate change: urgent action.

 Because colons are so attention-grabbing, they can clearly indicate which information is important.
 For this reason, many authors use colons to introduce their main argument or supporting evidence.